 - 2 cups green cabbage very thin sliced

 - 1/4 cup starchy water from cooked noodles

 - Cilantro for garnish

 - Lime wedges for serving

 - Heat a fry pan over medium high heat.
-Add 2 teaspoons of the oil until hot.
 Add the ground pork and cook, stirring to break up the meat.
 Cook until cooked through.
 Set aside.

 - Bring a large pot of salted water to a boil.
-Add the rice noodles and cook, stirring often, until just tender, about 5 minutes.
-Drain and rinse under cold running water; leave to drain in a colander.
+Add the Pad Thai noodles and cook, stirring often, until just tender, about 5 minutes or according to package directions.
+Reserve 1/4 cup of the starchy water before draining noodles.

-Asian Noodles with Ground Pork and Peanut Sauce …It’s what’s for Dinner.
+Thai Peanut Sauce Noodles with Pork …It’s what’s for Dinner.